 Your adrenals are responsible for producing different hormones in the body.
 The most important hormone for today’s conversation is cortisol.
 This steroid hormone controls blood sugar levels, regulates metabolism, reduces inflammation, assists with memory formulation, and more.
 Did I mention, cortisol is produced and released during times of stress?
 This is why adrenal fatigue occurs after long periods of chronic stress.

 Ideally, cortisol levels should be highest in the morning and lowest in the evening.
 However, in the case of adrenal dysfunction, cortisol levels are often reversed (low in the AM and high in the PM).
 This explains why adrenal fatigue often causes morning fatigue and evening energy!

 So, when should you drink this adrenal cocktail?
-Ideally, in the mid-morning!
+Ideally, mid-morning.
 This recipe supports healthy cortisol production.
 So, by consuming this strategic assortment of nutrients in the AM, you can encourage your body to self-regulate and achieve the proper balance of cortisol.
 If you need en extra boost, drink a second adrenal cocktail in mid-afternoon.

-- 1/2 cup pull-free orange juice, no sugar added (and preferably freshly squeezed)
+- 1/2 cup pulp-free orange juice, no sugar added (and preferably freshly squeezed)